Skip to content

 Who was here before Riz?

-Many people, across many years.
-The Foundation has brought researchers, archaeologists, botanists, folklorists, writers, and conservators through Thornwood's doors for longer than most guests know.
+Thornwood has invited researchers, archaeologists, botanists, folklorists, writers, and conservators to Thornwood since the early 1800s.
 The estate remembers all of them.

-Their stories are not yet yours to know.
-Though long-term subscribers may find, in time, that certain things begin to rhyme.
+Some of their stories are yours to know.
+Others are not.
+All of them are different.
+But long-term subscribers may find, in time, that certain stories begin to rhyme.

-Thornwood hides things from people who are not ready, and shows things to people who are.
-Beyond that, the estate keeps its own counsel.
+Thornwood hides things from people who are not ready, shows things to people who are.

 The Longer View